bsdz/google-drive-remarkable-sync/README.md

         function run_sync() {
           // one time code from https://my.remarkable.com/connect/mobile
           let rOneTimeCode = "abcdwxyz";
-          let gdFolderSearchParams = "title = 'Books' and mimeType = 'application/vnd.google-apps.folder'"
+          let gdFolderSearchParams = "title = 'Books' and mimeType = 'application/vnd.google-apps.folder'";
+          let syncMode = "mirror";
-          RemarkableGoogleDriveSyncLib.syncGoogleDriveWithRemarkableCloud(rOneTimeCode, gdFolderSearchParams, "Google Drive");
+          RemarkableGoogleDriveSyncLib.syncGoogleDriveWithRemarkableCloud(rOneTimeCode, gdFolderSearchParams, "Google Drive", syncMode);
         }

     Change the rOneTimeCode to include a one time code obtained from https://my.remarkable.com/connect/mobile.
 Also change the name "Books" in gdFolderSearchParams to the name of your Google Drive folder that contains your relevant PDFs.
-You can also replace the gdFolderSearchParams with a Google Drive folder ID.
+You can also replace the gdFolderSearchParams with a Google Drive folder ID. syncMode can be either "update" or "mirror" with mirroring also deleting files from Remarkable device if not found in same location on Google Drive.

 4. Click the menu "Run/Run function/run_sync"; you will be prompted for Authorization.
 Click Review Permissions and select your Google account.
 You will be prompted that the app isn't verified.
 Click the Advanced hyperlink and choose "Go to <Your project name> (unsafe)".
 Choose Allow to the permissions shown.